Social media background check: History

 In the early 21st century, with the rapid expansion of social media platforms such as Facebook, Twitter, and LinkedIn, employers began to use these channels to gather additional information about prospective employees.
 Initially, social media background checks were an informal aspect of recruitment, but they have gradually gained formal recognition as a crucial element in candidate screening.
-These checks can offer a deeper insight into a candidate's personality, interests, and personal networks, helping recruiters to make informed decisions.
+Proponents of social media background checks argue that such reviews provide insight into a candidate's professional interests and networks, though the reliability of such assessments remains contested among researchers.

 Rise in society

 The practice of social media background checks has seen a significant surge in the last decade.
 This rise can be attributed to the exponential increase in social media users and the growing awareness among organizations regarding the importance of hiring individuals who align with their values and culture.
 Various platforms provide services explicitly designed to conduct social media background checks efficiently, simplifying the process for businesses.
-The wholesale interest in such platforms is indicated by a rise in successful capital raises for technology companies such as in the case of Ferretly and Certn.
+Companies providing social media background check services, such as Ferretly and Certn, have received venture capital funding, reflecting investor interest in the sector.
 The incorporation of artificial intelligence into conducting AI-powered social media background checks also illustrates its continued popularity and that businesses are looking to ramp up and even automate their use.

-Real-world instances of individuals being held accountable for inappropriate or offensive content shared on social media have propelled this trend further.
-Prominent examples include the 2018 case involving James Gunn, who was initially fired from directing the film Guardians of the Galaxy Vol. 3 due to past offensive tweets, and the 2017 incident where a Harvard University student lost his admission due to racist remarks made online.
+High-profile cases in which individuals faced employment or admission consequences for past social media posts have raised awareness of social media background checking practices.
+For example, director James Gunn faced termination from Marvel Studios in 2018 over past offensive tweets, though he was later rehired.
+Additionally, multiple college admissions officers have acknowledged reviewing applicants' social media profiles, though such practices vary by institution.